ELELAB/cancermuts/docs/install.md

 list of requirements.
 It should be noted that requirements are installed automatically during the installation process described below.

+The following instructions are meant for Mac OS or a Linux-based operating operating system.
+Cancermuts should also run on a Windows system, even though it hasn't been tested on it and we currently don't support it.
+If you want to use Cancermuts on Windows, we recommend doing so through the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) or by means of a container (e.g. [Docker](https://www.docker.com))

 ## Installation procedure

 Cancermuts is easily installed as a regular Python package on any supported